nosana-ci/workshop/assignments/HackSC/README.md

    You'll be provided with an URL that you can navigate to, to and get started working on your project.
 4. Navigate to this endpoint to get started with your Jupyter Notebook.
 5. The Jupyter Notebook will only be available for 2 hours, so be wary and save your data when needed!

+### Saving your progress

-6. Make sure you first save the notebook `File > Save Notebook`
+1. Make sure you first save the notebook `File > Save Notebook`
-7. Afterwards we can download the notebook by going to `File > Download`, it will be saved as `nosana_workshop.ipynb`
+2. Afterwards we can download the notebook by going to `File > Download`, it will be saved as `nosana_workshop.ipynb`
-8. When running a new Jupyter instance, you can continue with your old file, by uploading it
+3. When running a new Jupyter instance, you can continue with your old file, by uploading it
    - Start by going to `File > Close and Shutdown Notebook`
    - In the files overview, click `upload`, and upload your last saved `nosana_workshop.ipynb` file